 - In a large sauce pot add 12 cups of water and 1 tablespoon of table salt.

-- Once browned, add the vegetables from the sauté pan to your water.
-Stir well and cook over medium / high heat for 1 hour.
+- Add the browned vegetables from the sauté pan to your pot with water.
+Stir well and cook over medium/low heat for 1 hour.

 - Turn the heat down and strain out the vegetables.
 You will be left with a rich and flavorful vegetable broth.

 - In a separate bowl mix together finely chopped mushrooms, garlic, sesame oil, soy sauce, veggie sausage.
-I used my cuisine art to chop up the garlic and mushrooms.
-You will really want these ingredients to be as small as possible.
+I used my food processor to chop up the garlic and mushrooms.
+You will really want the mushrooms and garlic to be as small as possible as this will form your filling.

 - Once you have your filling well mixed you will grab your wonton wrappers.